mohsen1/prettier-plugin-sorted-list/README.md

-# Prettier Plugin Sorted Lines
+# Prettier Plugin Sorted List

 This is a plugin for Prettier that sorts **lists of string literals** in your JavaScript or TypeScript code.
 This tool is designed to make your code cleaner and more readable.